hoangthangta/EnViCat/readme.md

 # Introduction
 This repo is to translate Wikipedia categories from English to Vietnamese.

+# Split dataset
+Split the dataset randomly by a ratio 8:1:1, by this command:

+python split_dataset.py

 # Models
 * Helsinki-NLP/opus-mt-en-vi
 * VietAI/envit5-translation (https://huggingface.co/VietAI/envit5-translation)